to all folks interested in the Kalamazoo Academy of Rock

-Where: Our home since we started in 2009 has been the former Gibson guitar factory, where B.B.
+Where: Our home since we started in 2009 has been the former Gibson guitar factory at 225 Parson St., where B.B.
 King, Eric Clapton, Les Paul and many, many other guitar greats have visited as the birthplace of their guitars.
-The building is now called the Kalamazoo Enterprise Center and is located at 225 Parson St. The cross streets are Edwards and Pitcher.
+Since that building is under a welcomed reconstruction, we've moved (temporarily) to 579 Portage Rd.

 When: We run three sessions/year.
 Fall - Winter/Spring - Summer

 Private lessons: We are very excited about the quality of teacher we are able to provide!

-- On guitar we have Nate Heymoss and Matt Savitsky.
+- On guitar we have Nate Heymoss and Jay Gavan.
 Nate's been a teacher since 2003 and is a founding member of the nationally touring band Funktion.
 His current band is The Mainstays.
-Nate also directs the Tuesday Night Band and both Workshop Bands.
-Matt's also an active musician in the popular local group Full Frontal Cortez and is an experienced teacher.
-Matt joined us in June 2015 and is getting rave reviews from his students!
+Nate also directs the Tuesday Night Band and the Tuesday Workshop Band.
+Jay is also an active musician.
+A past member of The Red Sea Pedestrians he now plays in several creative music projects including The Birdseed Salesmen.
+Jay directs the Monday and Thursday Workshop Bands.

-- Joe Chamberlin teaches bass.
+- Joe Chamberlin and Neal Conway teaches bass.
 Joe is in national touring band FlyPaper and has been a teacher and bassist in Indiana and Michigan for 15 yrs.
 Neal is an accomplished player in the funk style (and many other styles) and plays in The Mainstays.

 - On drums we have Jesse Williams.
 Jesse is a graduate in percussion at WMU School of Music and is a very active drummer and teacher around town.
-One of his bands is with Matt in Full Frontal Cortez.
+One of his bands is Full Frontal Cortez.